docsforadobe/premiere-plugin-guide/docs/intro/plug-in-installation.rst

 Plug-ins should be installed in the common plug-in location.

-Supported Premiere and After Effects plug-ins installed here will be loaded by Premiere Pro, After Effects, Audition, and Media Encoder.
+Supported Premiere and After Effects plugins installed here will be loaded by Premiere Pro, After Effects, Audition, and Media Encoder.

 Other plug-in types, such as QuickTime and VfW codecs should be installed at the operating system level.